mdjnewman/av-gear-sale/index.md

 ## Cables

-- 4x Speakon - Speakon cables, about 8m in length
+- 4x Speakon to Speakon cables, about 8m in length
-- 2x ~2m Speakon - Speakon cables (bridge between B1520 & B1800X)
+- 2x ~2m Speakon to Speakon cables (bridge between B1520 & B1800X)
-- RCA - 1/4" cables
-- Several XLR - XLR cables of varying length (for use with mic and DMX controller/lights)
+- Several XLR to XLR cables of varying length (for use with mic and DMX controller/lights)
+- 2x 1/4" mono to 2x 1/4" mono cable, ~2m
+- RCA to 1/4" cables (not shown below)
+- 2x stereo RCA to stereo RCA cables, ~5m (not shown below)

 <p>
 {% include image.html filename="cables.jpg" %}